 How the Retailer and Capgemini Worked Together

-While selecting its design and implementation partner, the retailer recognised the value proposition of Capgemini’s Innovation Factory team quite early: its capacity to produce innovative multi-channel applications from design to integration, in record time, and in an industrialised manner.
-Using “Live Design” facilitated workshops, a team of Capgemini specialists worked collaboratively with the retailer to ideate and visualise sketches and mock-ups.
+While selecting its design and implementation partner, the retailer recognized the value proposition of Capgemini’s Innovation Factory team quite early: its capacity to produce innovative multi-channel applications from design to integration, in record time, and in an industrialized manner.
+Using “Live Design” facilitated workshops, a team of Capgemini specialists worked collaboratively with the retailer to ideate and visualize sketches and mock-ups.
 This innovative approach, whereby upstream preparation and subsequent developments are independently carried out by Capgemini teams, called for very focused attention from the retailer’s team, saving time drastically.
-As an indication, only two 90-minute workshops mobilising the retailer’s experts were required to develop visual mock-ups of the final application.
+As an indication, only two 90-minute workshops mobilizing the retailer’s experts were required to develop visual mock-ups of the final application.

 In working with the retailer, Capgemini leveraged its All-Channel Experience framework, which helps retailers and manufacturers transform their businesses to engage with technology-enabled shoppers and provide a seamless experience across all channels.